guardian/dotcom-rendering/dotcom-rendering/README.md

 You can see a _web only_ architecture diagram by running `make arch-diagram`.
 It will give you an overview of the current server and browser web architecture.

+### UI Design System

+For a high-level overview of some of the key ideas behind the design of the Dotcom website, see [design.theguardian.com](https://design.theguardian.com/).

+This guide was made in 2018, but most of it still applies.
+It also provides an explanation of some journalism- or Guardian-specific terms which are used in the codebase, like 'kicker'.

 ### Concepts

 There are some concepts to learn, that will make working with Dotcom Rendering clearer: